-NuScale, with the support of Fluor, expects to bring its technology to market by 2020.
-Commercialization of NuScale's SMR technology for U.S. and international deployment is expected to have a significant, positive effect on employment; enhance manufacturing capability; and boost U.S. leadership in non-proliferation.
+NuScale Power, with the support of Fluor, expects to bring its technology to market by 2020.
+Commercialization of NuScale's SMR technology for U.S. and international deployment is expected to have a significant, positive effect on employment, enhance manufacturing capability and boost U.S. leadership in non-proliferation.

 Additionally, in March 2012, NuScale signed a Memorandum of Agreement with the Savannah River Site (SRS) and Savannah River National Laboratory (SRNL) as further demonstration of the U.S. Department of Energy's commitment to commercialize American-designed small nuclear power plants.

 In May 2014, NuScale, in which Fluor is a majority investor, officially signed a contract agreement with the DOE for funding that will support the development, licensing, and commercialization of the company's nuclear SMR technology.

 In March 2016, the DOE and Utah Municipal Power Systems (UAMPS) signed an agreement that provides UAMPS with a use permit to choose a suitable nuclear power plant site within the Idaho National Laboratory site boundaries.
 UAMPS plans to build and operate the first NuScale SMR power plant, producing 600 Megawatts of clean nuclear electricity.

 In January 2017, Fluor announced that NuScale completed and formally submitted its design certification application for SMR commercial power plant design to the U.S. Nuclear Regulatory Commission.

 In March 2017, two months after application submission, the NRC accepted NuScale's design certification application, confirming that the submission addresses all NRC requirements to conduct a full review.

 In January 2018, the U.S. Nuclear Regulatory Commission concluded that application of NuScale's safety design approach eliminates the need for class 1E power for its small modular reactor (SMR).